jortvanleenen/Octopus/README.md

 | `-S`  | `--stat`                   | Measure and print bisimulation execution time and memory usage             |
 | `-s`  | `--solvers`                | Specify which SMT solvers to use along with their options                  |
 |       | `--solvers-global-options` | Specify global options for all solvers                                     |

+## Verifying Claims and Benchmarking

+To verify the claims made in the paper, you can run the benchmark runner script.
+This script will execute the equivalence checks on the Leapfrog benchmark files and output the results.
+See `tests/runner.py`, or execute the script with `--help`, for more details.

+To add benchmarks or test cases, see the `tests` directory.
+Within this directory, you can find subdirectories for correct cases, incorrect cases, and benchmarks.
+Additionally, a template file has been provided (`tests/framework_template.p4`) to help you get started.

 ## License